 As a therapist, I enjoy walking alongside each client to navigate the stress of life, and to find a place of belonging and acceptance.
 I believe every person knows themselves the best and has an inner strength and resilience that can be built up and encouraged.
 Even though therapy can be a vulnerable and scary experience, I believe that through this process we can find the courage to change and heal.
 In therapy, I bring a calm and non-judgmental presence and welcome different forms of expression including talk, art, and play.
 I enjoy collaborating with providers, family members, and other supportive persons to help provide a continuum of care.
 Through this system, people and families can become empowered and thrive.

 On a personal note, I grew up in Texas and moved out to Colorado after graduating from high school.
 I have an affinity for any and all things outdoors and I like to find new ways to challenge myself.
-Most of my free time is spent with my partner and our three pups.
+Most of my free time is spent exploring and being adventurous with my senior pup.